-When maritime-related personal injury occurs, Fisher Maritime can provide you the benefit of our experience in defending or asserting claims resulting from improper design, construction, operation, or training.
+When a maritime-related personal injury occurs, Fisher Maritime can provide you the benefit of our experience in defending or asserting claims resulting from improper design, construction, operation, or training.
 The seafarer, the vessel passenger, and the shipyard worker are affected by a variety of codes, statutes, and standards.
-The injured's status (crewmember, passenger, etc.) under statues such as the Jones Act may also be in question.
+The injured's status (crewmember, passenger, etc.) under statutes such as the Jones Act may also be in question.

 Fisher Maritime analyzed the circumstances surrounding a seaman's fall to the bottom of a cargo tank from a tank entry ladder.
 We then compared the actual access to various worldwide standards for ladder and platform designs.

-Pull-start outboard motors are outfitted with a safety feature which prevents the outboard from being started in gear -- only in neutral.
+Pull-start outboard motors are outfitted with a safety feature that prevents the outboard from being started in gear -- only in neutral.
 In a particular case, the operator's manual cautioned the user to not try to start the motor in gear -- in other words, do not verify that the safety feature is operable.
 A severe personal injury resulted when an operator inadvertently started the motor in gear -- which occurred because the safety device had previously failed.
 According to the operator's manual and the design of the motor, there was no way a user could have determined that the safety feature had failed without having the outboard motor stripped down by a qualified technician.

 Additional sample cases underscoring Fisher Maritime's experience are presented in the link below.